Astronomers just found the oldest supermassive black hole yet

 Astronomers were able to spot the quasar using a handful of ground-based observatories, including the Atacama Large Millimeter/submillimeter Array (ALMA) in Chile, the world's largest radio telescope, and two observatories on Mauna Kea in Hawaii.
 The observations enabled researchers to confirm the distance with high precision and examine some of the properties of the supermassive black hole at the quasar's center.

 Their calculations put the mass of the black hole at around 1.6 billion times that of the sun.
 But this poses a problem.
-Because the black hole is only 670 million years old, traditional theories of black hole growth can't account for its size in such a short period of time.
+Because the black hole can not be older than 670 million years, traditional theories of black hole growth can't account for its size in such a short period of time.
 Our current understanding of black hole formation involves stars collapsing in on themselves, but the researchers say this would not be able to explain why J0313-1806's black hole is so huge.

 "In order for the black hole to have grown to the size we see with J0313-1806, it would have to have started out with a seed black hole of at least 10,000 solar masses," said Xiaohui Fan, an astronomer at the University of Arizona and co-author on an upcoming paper describing the find.
 "That would only be possible in the direct collapse scenario."

-Note: Update: Clarification of age of the black hole versus the universe.
-A previous version of this article stated the black hole is only 670 million years old.